Philosophy

 The answer to every question in this morning’s review already existed somewhere in your business — a till, a warehouse, an inbox.
 It just couldn’t reach the decision in time.

-Failure mode 01 — the number meeting
+Symptom 01 — the number meeting

 Whose number is right?